Extreme heat

 When planning outdoor activities:

-For more information about extreme heat and how to stay safe, visit the Department of Health website
+For more information about extreme heat and how to stay safe, visit the Department of Health and Better Health Channel websites.

-• The Heatwave HELP project is a Grampians region collaboration funded by the Australian Government in partnership with the Victorian Government under the National Partnership Agreement for Disaster Risk Reduction.
+The Heatwave HELP project is a collaboration in the Grampians region aimed at reducing illness and death caused by extreme heat.
+It is funded by the Australian and Victorian Governments under the National Partnership Agreement for Disaster Risk Reduction.